Jeff Fenholt: 1983-1986: Black Sabbath and other bands

 Manager Don Arden suggested Iommi use Fenholt and tracks were written, mainly by Iommi and Nicholls, for a proposed new album.
 The book Never Say Die voices opinion from other band members that Fenholt might have been kept in the dark about plans to make an Iommi solo album.
 Geoff Nicholls has stated that after Fenholt's departure, Iommi wanted to use different singers, including David Coverdale, Steve Marriott, Glenn Hughes, and Rob Halford.

 Fenholt says several of his melodies were used in songs that appeared on Seventh Star (and subsequently did not receive credit for them).
 None of his lyrics were used, as confirmed by comparing the Fenholt demos with the album.
 Rumors suggesting he only left the project because of supposed personal conflicts with the lyrical material being written and his religious faith are suggested by Fenholt and Geoff Nicholls, who wrote the lyrics.

-Fenholt claims it was in fact a physical argument with Don Arden, along with Iommi's bad habits and Tony's proposed dark lyrics that caused his departure.
+Fenholt claims it was in fact a physical argument with Arden, along with Iommi's bad habits and proposed dark lyrics that caused his departure.
 However, Iommi has stated that Fenholt was never an official member of Black Sabbath.
 Iommi went on to say that he thought Fenholt had a great voice, but it didn't work, due to Fenholt having difficulty in singing "Sabbath" type lyrics and fitting in.